Scott24031/Scott24031.github.io/_pages/about.md

 Some Notes (Upadating)
 ======
-1. For mathematical lecture notes, you can read on [Lecture Notes](https://scott24031.github.io/notes/lecture-notes)
+1. For mathematical lecture notes, you can read on [Lecture Notes](https://scott24031.github.io/notes/lecture-notes).
-2. For mini-course notes, you can read on [Mini-course Notes](https://scott24031.github.io/notes/mini-course-notes)
+2. For mini-course or summer course notes, you can read on [Mini-course Notes](https://scott24031.github.io/notes/mini-course-notes).
+3. For some physics/mathematical physics notes, you can read on [Lecture notes on Physics](https://scott24031.github.io/notes/physics-notes).

 Some Remarks
 ------